Privacy Policy

 - Vercel Analytics measures page views and Core Web Vitals (performance signals).
 It is cookie-less and does not collect personally identifying information.
 Aggregated metrics include approximate region, device type, browser, and referrer.

-2.2 Local storage on your device
+2.4 Local storage on your device

-2.3 AI Mission Architect prompts
+2.5 AI Mission Architect prompts

 Our hosting provider (Vercel) maintains standard server logs that may include IP address, request path, user-agent, and timestamps.
 These logs are used for security, abuse prevention, and operational diagnostics, and are retained per Vercel's policies.
+We also keep short-lived in-memory counters of requests per IP and per account so we can apply per-minute and per-day rate limits to the AI Architect and authentication endpoints.
+These counters are not persisted to disk and reset when a server instance restarts.

 3. What We Do Not Collect